 - The IRS sent you previous notices asking you to address an unfiled tax return, but never received a response.

-- The IRS is informing you that a return can be filed on your behalf if you do not file.
+- This notice informs you that a return may be filed on your behalf if you do not file.

 Notice deadline: 10 days